RohitMoni/blog.moni.dev/_drafts/thoughts-around-software-versions.md

 You want to be able to have the same behaviour when using the same version.

 ```
-Ex: Git commits and their hashes are exact snapshots of the entire codebase.
+Ex: Git commits and their hashes are exact snapshots of the entire codebase
-Non-ex: Some security flaw in an older version of Ubuntu's current LTS has probably been fixed in a patch, so just installing the LTS version will not guarantee reproducability.
+Non-ex: Some security flaw in an older version of Ubuntu's current LTS has probably been fixed in a patch, so just installing the LTS version will not guarantee reproducability
 ```

 ### Marketability
 This is mostly about how you can use marketing to differentiate product versions in the minds of your users.
 Mostly uses real words to create relations.

 ```
 Ex: Windows 10 Professional vs Windows 10 Home.
-Visual Studio Enterprise vs Community.
+Visual Studio Enterprise vs Community
-Non-ex: Python 2 vs 3.
+Non-ex: Python 2 vs 3
 ```

 ### Brandability